 - Severe pain

 - Severe nausea

-- Provide a valid state or federal ID for the patient.
+- Furnish a valid state or federal ID for the patient.

-- Designate a primary caregiver and grower, if applicable.
+- Assign a primary caregiver and grower, if applicable.

-- Pay mandatory $200 application and card fee.
-An optional grow site registration fee is an additional $200.
+- Pay $200 application and card fee, plus a $200 optional grow site registration fee.

 A patient may designate a caregiver if he or she is needed to obtain, use, or grow cannabis.
 Patients younger than 18 must assign a caregiver.
 Caregivers must be at least 21 years old and be an Oregon resident with a valid state or federal identification.

 Patients may designate a caregiver on their medical card application.

 In 2015, the OHA assembled a work group to develop guidelines for doctors seeking to recommend medical marijuana to patients, including a complete patient evaluation detailing information such as past and present treatment and any issues with substance abuse, as well as a physical examination and comprehensive treatment plan with includes informed consent in writing.
 The workgroup also suggests doctors should complete at least three hours of continuing medical education associated with medical cannabis.

 To buy medical marijuana from a dispensary, patients need a valid OMMP card.